 For example, if you switch from being a business analyst to a yoga teacher.

 If your job title changes,for example if you get a promotion, and you're not sure if you need to tell your insurer, it's best to play it safe and get in touch with them.

 Some insurance companies charge an admin fee for updating personal details, such as your job title.
 These fees vary between companies but could be anywhere from £10-£35.

 We don't think adjustment fees (or cancellation fees are fair.

-That's why we're building a monthly subscription car insurance with no admin fees for updating your personal details - including your job.
+That's why we've built pay monthly car insurance with no deposits, interest or admin fees for updating your personal details - including your job.